 Eggs are technically able to be stored indefinitely without any deterioration, but legally in New Zealand the limit is 10 years.
 Should you wish to store them beyond this time, an application to the national ethics committee is required.

 What happens when I’m ready to try for a family?

-In the future, when you are ready to use the eggs, they are thawed and fertilised with sperm from either a male partner or a sperm donor.
+In the future, when you are ready to use the eggs, they are thawed and fertilised with sperm from either a partner or a sperm donor.
 A single high-quality sperm is selected and injected into the centre of the egg (in a process called ICSI).
-Those eggs that fertilise normally are then grown in the lab incubator for a further 3-5 days until the embryo can be transferred into the uterus or refrozen for future transfer attempts.
+Those eggs that fertilise normally are then grown in the lab incubator for a further three to five days until the embryo can be transferred into the uterus or refrozen for future transfer attempts.

-How many eggs do you need to freeze?
+How many eggs do I need to freeze?

 This is the big question and is dependent on your age at the time of egg freezing, your ovarian reserve level (also known as AMH level), and your desired family size!
 As an example, to achieve a 75% chance of having a baby using frozen eggs, a 34 year old woman would need at least 12 mature eggs frozen, whereas a 37 year old woman would need 20 suitable eggs frozen.
 It’s helpful to understand that one or two egg freezing cycles might be needed to achieve this level of suitable eggs.

-See the following graph which estimates the chance of having at least one baby following a future thawing of a woman’s eggs, based on her age at egg collection and number of eggs collected.
+The following graph estimates the chance of having at least one baby following a future thawing of a woman’s eggs, based on her age at egg collection and number of eggs collected.

 There are many milestones that need to be successfully achieved to result in the birth of a healthy baby.
 A high number of eggs are required to be frozen to give a good chance of pregnancy, this is because:

 - Not every egg collected is able to be frozen – they must be both mature and normal in appearance.